Article

 In the past, many people thought of freelancers as people who did mainly entry-level administrative work.
 That’s just part of the talent available.

-What many remote hiring best practices forget to mention is that in addition to hard skills, you should consider what soft skills (e.g., creativity, communication, problem-solving) the freelancer should possess too.
+Remember to consider what soft skills (e.g., creativity, communication, problem-solving) the freelancer should possess too.
 Will they need to communicate with executives?
 Will they be explaining complex information to team members?
 Thinking through project scenarios can help you determine the soft skills required for them to deliver great work.

 3. Write standout job descriptions